-In 2019 AFIDEP is honored to have worked with a host of the William and Flora Hewlett Advised Fund, the Bill and Melinda Gates Foundation, United Nations Population Fund (UNFPA), United States Agency for International Development / University of North Carolina / Population Reference Bureau / Global Health Corps Fellows, the Norwegian Ministry of Foreign Affairs/Norwegian Embassy Malawi, Wellcome Trust, World Health Organisation (WHO), United Kingdom (UK) Department of International Development (DFID), National Institute of Health Research, UK Research and Innovation (UKRI) and the Government of Botswana.
+In 2019 AFIDEP is honored to have worked with a host of diverse, interesting and exciting partners.
+The Institute recognises and appreciates the following development partners's support the William and Flora Hewlett Foundation the Blue Hill Donor United Nations Population Fund (UNFPA), United States Agency for International Development (USAID)/ Counterpart International / University of North Carolina / Population Reference Bureau / Global Health Corps Fellows, the Norwegian Ministry of Foreign Affairs/Norwegian Embassy Malawi, Wellcome Trust, World Health Organisation (WHO), United Kingdom (UK) Department of International Development Health Research, UK Research

 AFIDEP is a friend and strategic partner to many.
-The following partners have been a key cog in the Institute's project implementation, proposal development and outreach of work and impact.
-To the Liverpool School of Tropical Medicine, Population Reference Bureau (PRB), College of Medicine Malawi, Kenya Institute for Public Policy Research and Analysis (KIPPRA), Kenya Medical Research Institute (KEMRI), Loughborough University, Wits University, London School of Economics, Africa Academy of Science, Centre for Water Sanitation Health, and Appropriate Technology development WASHTED), African Population & Health Research Centre (APHRC), the National Council for Population and Development (NCPD) Kenya, the ministries of health (Kenya and Malawi), the Malawi National Planning Committee, the Minstry of Planning / Monitoring and Evaluation Department (Kenya), the parliaments of Malawi and Kenya, Africa Medical and Research Foundation (AMREF) and many others - AFIDEP thanks for knowledge translation. 等語的語》從認為 maximise individual and institutional capacities
+The following cog in the Institute's project development and outreach of work and impact.
+To the Liverpool School of Tropical Medicine, Population Reference Bureau (PRB), College of Medicine Malawi, Kenya Institute for Public Policy Research and Analysis Loughborough University, Wits University, London School of Economics, Africa Academy of Science, Centre for Water Sanitation Health, and Appropriate WASHTED), African Population & Health Research Centre (APHRC), the National Council for Population and Development (NCPD) Kenya, the ministries of health (Kenya and Malawi), the Malawi National Planning Committee, the Minstry of Planning / Monitoring and Evaluation Department (Kenya), the parliaments of Malawi and Kenya, Africa Medical and Research Foundation (AMREF) and many others - AFIDEP thanks

-These partnerships are a testament to AFIDEP's reputation as a thought leader and trusted partner and the Institute looks forward to deepening these engagements in 2020 and beyond.
+These partnerships are a testament to AFIDEP's reputation as a thought leader and trusted partner and the Institute looks forward to deepening these engagements in 2020 and